trustgraph-ai/pulumi-trustgraph-ovhcloud/README.md

 The deployment automatically configures access to OVHcloud AI Endpoints.
 The AI endpoint URL and authentication token are stored as Kubernetes secrets.

-To use a different AI model, update the `ai-model` configuration in your Pulumi stack configuration.
+To use a different AI model, update the `ai-endpoint` configuration in your Pulumi stack configuration to point to a different model endpoint hostname.

-For production use, you should generate a proper AI Endpoints token through the OVHcloud Control Panel instead of using the automatically generated service account credentials.

 ## Destroy